Ucea–Victoria railway line: History

+Construction

-The birth and development of the railway was closely linked to that of Ucea (later Victoria) Chemical Plant.
+The birth and development of the railway was closely linked to that of Ucea (later Ucea-Fabrică and then Victoria) town and chemical plant.
 As a preliminary work, by Decree-Law nr.
 3456 from 20 September 1939, the Armament Endowment Ministry was allowed to lend CFR 90 million lei for repairing and strengthening the railway between Podu Olt and Ucea in order for it to sustain heavier traffic.

 The birth certificate of the line was Decree-Law nr.
 3667 from 7 October 1939, allowing the construction of a new railway line for Ucea-Fabrică in Făgăraș County.
 Thus, CFR was to build the line from Ucea de Jos to Ucea-Fabrică on behalf of the Armament Endowment Ministry.
-Every religious, art or charity institute on the way was allowed and encouraged to make available any necessary land.
+Every religious, art or charity institution on the way was allowed – and encouraged – to make available any necessary land.
 One month later, by Royal Decree 3991 from 7 November 1939, the line was declared public utility in the interest of national defense.
 Any expropriation necessary was expedited while at the same time any property of the State, Land or Commune on the way was to be ceded for free.

-By the end of 1939 the line was operational, with the following characteristics:
+By the end of 1939, the line was operational, with the following characteristics: